Can developers rotate their Okta DCR credentials?

 After the application is created, the Client ID and Client Secret will be displayed.

-After the application is created, it will appear your IdP.
-From your Okta organization, select Applications from the sidebar.
+After the application is created, it will appear in your IdP.
+From your IdP organization, select Applications from the sidebar.
 You will see the application created in the Dev Portal, along with its corresponding Client ID.

 curl "$KONNECT_PROXY_URL/$ROUTE_PATH" \